Teenage Mutant Ninja Turtles: Mutants in Manhattan

 is a 2016 hack and slash game developed by PlatinumGames and published by Activision.
 Set in its own distinct continuity inspired by various iterations of the Teenage Mutant Ninja Turtles franchise, the main story sees the Turtles face a citywide assault led by the Foot Clan, battling foes like Bebop, Rocksteady, and Slash across New York.
 As threats escalate, the Turtles must stop General Krang’s invasion and defeat Shredder in a final showdown to save the city.

 Mutants in Manhattan is a third-person hack and slash game where players control the four Turtles, each with unique ninjutsu styles and customizable special abilities.
 Players can switch between turtles at any time, chain combos, use parkour, and collect Battle Points to upgrade skills or buy items from Master Splinter.
 The game features nine stages with boss battles, random enemy encounters, and support for four-player online co-op.
 Downed turtles can be revived by teammates or must complete a pizza mini-game if sent back to the lair.

 PlatinumGames developed Mutants in Manhattan as their third licensed title with Activision, following The Legend of Korra and Transformers: Devastation.
 The game was based on Platinum’s own take on the Turtles rather than adapting a specific version.
 The team revisited older shows and games for reference, with Tom Waltz from the IDW Publishing comic book series as lead writer.
 The art style was inspired by comic artist Mateus Santolouco.

 Mutants in Manhattan was released for PlayStation 3, PlayStation 4, Windows, Xbox 360, and Xbox One in May 2016.
-It received mixed to unfavorable reviews from critics who criticized the level design, missions, and lack of local co-op.
+It received mixed reviews from critics who criticized the level design, missions, and lack of local co-op.
 Less than eight months after its release, the game was removed from sale from all digital storefronts on January 3, 2017.